Omar172002/TrianguloTest/README.md

 ## Contributing

-Feel free to submit issues or pull requests if you have suggestions or improvements for the project.
+Feel free to submit issues or pull requests if you have suggestions or improvements for the project.# TrianguloTest